 Who We Are

-College For Every Student is a global leader helping K-12 students from low-income rural and urban communities become college and career ready.
+CFES is a global leader helping K-12 students from low-income rural and urban communities become college and career ready.

 CFES currently supports 25,000 students through partnerships with 200 rural and urban K-12 schools in 30 states and Ireland.